 A typical weekend with my parents begins with them checking in at Hotel Indigo where I meet them.
 They are always impressed with the service, the rooms, and the convenient location of Hotel Indigo.
 From there, we venture into downtown by foot.
 We usually grab a coffee at Walker's Pub and talk about the weekend ahead, catch up on family news, and avoid my parents' questions about where I see myself in five years or whether or not I have met a nice young man here at school.
 I've learned how to handle these questions, or rather, how to dodge them.
 Usually, it has to do with placing a beer and food and front of them.
 Trust me, it works like a charm.

-If we feel like doing our own progressive dinner for the night and don't mind spending more, we'll start off at Blue Sky or Trappeze Pub.
-For the entree portion of our progressive dinner, we'll go to The Rooftop by The Branded Butcher, ZZ & Simone's, or South Kitchen + Bar.
+Who doesn't like food?
+Athens food, especially its local food, is incredible.
+Freshman year, I only ventured out to a few of Athens restaurants, but my knowledge and love for local food grew.
+My parents and I have even done our own progressive dinner to take in several restaurants in one evening!
+Some of my favorite appetizers are at The National - their stuffed medjool dates are legendary.
+For the entree portion of our progressive dinner, we'll drive to ZZ & Simone's, or walk to South Kitchen + Bar.
 Dessert almost always ends up at Last Resort Grill, because my mom loves the white chocolate cheesecake!
 She eats a slice there, and then usually takes one home as well...

 My mom loves going to farmers' markets spots, so it is also crucial we attend the Athens Farmers' Market on Saturday morning at Bishop Park.
 Not only is it a great time taking in the local culture with music, food, and gifts, but my mom usually offers to pay for my groceries.
 I never object.
 The homemade granola, fresh bread, hearty cheeses, and delicious arugula pesto is always calling my name.
 Local is always better.